ISISComputingGroup/lewis-ess/docs/developer_guide/framework_details.rst

 perform transitions as necessary, triggering callbacks for any event that occurs.
 The following events are available for every state:

- - :meth:`~plankton.core.statemachine.StateMachine.on_exit` is triggered once
+ - :meth:`~lewis.core.statemachine.StateMachine.on_exit` is triggered once
    just before exiting the state
- - :meth:`~plankton.core.statemachine.StateMachine.on_entry` is triggered once
+ - :meth:`~lewis.core.statemachine.StateMachine.on_entry` is triggered once
    when entering the state
- - :meth:`~plankton.core.statemachine.StateMachine.in_state` is triggered
+ - :meth:`~lewis.core.statemachine.StateMachine.in_state` is triggered
    every cycle that ends in the state

 Every cycle will trigger exactly one ``in_state`` event.
 This will